 that describes a circular walk around Shutford.

-(This map has the Manor House on the bottom right of the map.)
+(The leaflet has this map which has the Manor House on the bottom right of the map.)

 Church Lane (at the bottom of this map) has these cottages: